engineerbaz/AWS-Cloud-Knowledge/README.md

 ### Welcome EveryOne!!!

-The notes :memo: in this repository is comprehensive and written with the goal of knowledge sharing of AWS Cloud :cloud:
+These notes :memo: in this repository is comprehensive and written with the goal of knowledge sharing of AWS Cloud :cloud:
 ⛈️

 - Good luck & enjoy studying! :coffee: